sunfishcode/origin-studio/README.md

 Other alternative implementations of std include [steed], [tiny-std] and [veneer].

-[mustang] is a crate that uses origin to build a libc implementation that can slide underneath existing std builds, rather than having its own std implementation.
+[mustang] and [eyra] are crates that use origin to build a libc implementation that can slide underneath existing std builds, rather than having their own std implementations.

 [relibc] also includes a Rust implementation of program and thread startup and shutdown.